wso2/product-microgateway/README.md

 response interceptors are engaged before responding to the client.
 API developer can write his own request and response interceptors using ballerina and add it to the project and define them in the open API definition using extensions

 In the sample below user can write the validateRequest and validateResponse methods in ballerina and add it to the `interceptors` directory inside the project.
-This interceptors will only be enagged for that particular resource only
+This interceptor will only be engaged for that particular resource only
 ```
 paths:
   "/pet/findByStatus":